-Entrepreneurs coming from or travelling to an outermost region, referred to in Article 349 TFEU9, or an OCT in the frame of the programme, will receive the maximum monthly allowance to cover the extra costs incurred.
+Entrepreneurs coming from or travelling to an outermost region, referred to in Article 349 TFEU10, or an OCT in the frame of the programme, will receive the maximum monthly allowance to cover the extra costs incurred.
 Please refer to Annex 1.

-It is important to note that there might be no local contact point in such regions.
-Therefore, selection of an IO must happen in the country that is linked to the relevant outermost region or OCT.
+It is important to note that in case no local contact point is available in such regions, , the selection of an IO must happen in the country that is linked to the relevant outermost region or OCT.